plausible/docs/docs/pageview-goals.md

 Select `Pageview` as the goal trigger and enter the pathname of the page you would like your visitors to hit.
 The pathname must match the page path you can see in your Plausible Analytics dashboard.

-You can use the following rules to group different pages or directories together in one Pageview goal to for instance track all the blog posts as one goal.
+You can use the following rules to group different pages or to create goals for dynamic URLs.
+You can for instance track all the blog posts by using `/blog/**` (if your blog subdirectory is named `blog`) or track Woocommerce checkout pages for your ecommerce (`/checkout/order-received/*/`).

 | Input | Includes pages with a URL path of: |
 | ------------- | ------------- |